omshinde/maap-eoapi/README.md

 1. `node.js` is installed
 2. `docker` is installed and running
-3. node dependencies are installed : run `npm install` from the root of this repo.
+3. node dependencies are installed : run `npm install` from the root of this repo. :warning: See below if installing from a local version of `cdk-pgstac`.
 4. If deploying on SMCE : make sure you are properly authenticated.
 Refer to [these instructions](https://github.com/NASA-IMPACT/active-maap-sprint/issues/482#issuecomment-1491475121).

 ### Steps